kelseyhightower/event-gateway-on-kubernetes/README.md

 ## Creating a Kubernetes Cluster

-The remainder of this tutorial assumes you have access to a valid Kubernetes 1.9.7+ cluster.
-If you are using the Google Cloud Platform you can create a Kubernetes cluster using the `gcloud` command:
+The remainder of this tutorial requires access to a Kubernetes 1.9.7+ cluster.
+Google Cloud Platform users can create a Kubernetes cluster using the `gcloud` command:

 ```
 gcloud container clusters create event-gateway \